ChristianKniep/QNIBIncBlog/_slots/runtime_7_panel-namespaces.md

 order_number: 7
 speakers:
 affiliation:
-title: "PANEL: Runtime hooks: Cure or curse?"
+title: "PANEL: How much namespaces do we need?"
-start: ""
+start: "10:30"
 ---